PIK Group: Activities

 PIK specializes in the construction and sale of comfort-class residential real estate, primarily in the industrial housebuilding segment, and is a leader on the Russian real estate market.
-Since the company began its activities (1994) it has built 228 million square feet (30 million square meters) of residential space, or 340,000 apartments, thereby providing housing to over 1 million people.
+Since the company began its activities (1994), it has built 228 million square feet (30 million square meters) of residential space, or 340,000 apartments, thereby providing housing to over 1 million people.
 PIK is active in 15 regions of Russia, with a focus on Moscow and Moscow Oblast.

 PIK has an extensive and diversified project portfolio.
 As at 31 December 2007, it held a land bank of 123.8 million square feet (11.5 million square meters).
-In 2018, the company is working on more than 40 integrated real estate development projects in the Moscow metropolitan area, most of them in the affordable housing sector.
-At the same time, the company's portfolio also features a number of business-class projects: Vavilova 4, Vander Park and Mosfilmovskaya.
+In 2018, the company is working on more than 40 integrated real estate development projects in the Moscow metropolitan area, with the majority of these projects focusing on the affordable housing sector.
+At the same time, the company's portfolio also features several business-class projects, including Vavilova 4, Vander Park, and Mosfilmovskaya.

 PIK has approximately 13,000 employees and is accredited with 18 major Russian banks.

-In 2017, the Analytical Credit Ratings Agency (ACRA) assigned the company a «BBB+» rating, which is higher than any other Russian real estate developer, and Standard & Poor's confirmed its «B» credit rating.
+In 2017, the Analytical Credit Ratings Agency (ACRA) assigned the company a rating of «BBB+», which is higher than any other Russian real estate developer, and Standard & Poor's confirmed its «B» credit rating.
 Also in 2017, Expert ratings agency gave PIK a credit rating of «A-» with a stable outlook.

 By decision of the Government of the Russian Federation, PIK has been included in the list of systemic companies of the Russian economy.

-PIK has its own design bureau and modern manufacturing facilities, enabling it to adapt flexibly and rapidly to the needs of the market.
+PIK has its own design bureau and modern manufacturing facilities, enabling it to adapt quickly and flexibly to the market's needs.
 In 2015, the company brought some fundamentally new industrial and monolithic housebuilding products to the market, completely transforming its approach to shaping the internal living environment in new developments.